dodecaphonix/music_lesson_diagrams/week_1.md

 ## Voicing definitions

-First, let's define out voicings using C as our root.
+First, let's define our voicings using C as our root.

 Low root position `<R`